Statistical Analysis in R

 • Run independent and paired samples t-tests

-• Calculate correlations and run simple linear regression
+• Fit and interpret a simple linear regression

-• Interpret R output by mapping it to familiar SPSS output tables
+• Map R output back to familiar SPSS output tables

 Cartoon of a researcher as a beach detective following a regression line in the sand while crabs carry p-values on their shells